zolrath/wemux/README.md

     $ wemux j 1
     Changed wemux server from 'rails' to 'project-x'

+#### wemux join
+  Join with no argument simply displays the current wemux server, if you're into that.

+    $ wemux join
+    Current wemux server: wemux

 ### Resetting the Server Name
   In order to easily return to the default server you can run `wemux reset`
 #### wemux reset